awsdocs/iam-user-guide/doc_source/access_controlling.md

 You can further limit the actions in the preceding example to affect only specific policies—that is, you can control which permissions a user is allowed to attach to other principal entities—by adding a condition to the policy\.

 In the following example, the condition ensures that the `AttachGroupPolicy` and `AttachRolePolicy` permissions are allowed only when the policy being attached matches one of the specified policies\.
 The condition uses the `iam:PolicyARN` [condition key](reference_policies_elements_condition.md) to determine which policy or policies are allowed to be attached\.
 The following example policy expands on the previous example by allowing a user to attach only the managed policies that include the path /TEAM\-A/ to only the groups and roles that include the path /TEAM\-A/\.
-To learn how to create a policy using this example JSON policy document, see [Create a Policy on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Creating Policies on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 ```
 {